pgmorales76/mdn_web_projects/README.md

 # MDN Web Projects

-## This webpage is the landing page for the projects I do on MDN.
+## This is the home page for the projects I complete on MDN.